Asheville’s River Arts District

 In addition to the monthly Closer Looks, the RAD sponsors two annual studio strolls, when all the artist studios throw open their doors to the public.
-In 2014, the two weekend strolls are June 14–15 and November 8–9.
-The events run from 10:00 am until 6:00 pm.
-(Remember that artists sleep later than most of us.)
+In 2017, the two weekend strolls are May 20 -21 and November 11 - 12.
+The events run from 10:00 am until 5:00 pm.

 The studio stroll weekends — or any weekend, actually — are often crowded affairs, since even Asheville art snobs know that the area is crawling with talent.
 Besides, on a warm day, it’s a very pleasant way to spend a few hours.
 Most of the studios lie within an easy walk from one another.